Amfravile History, Family Crest & Coats of Arms

 Early Notables of the Amfravile family (pre 1700)

 Outstanding amongst the family at this time was Gilbert de Umfraville (d.1245), a 13th-century nobleman; and his son, Gilbert de Umfraville, Earl of Angus (r.
 1246-1308), the first of...

 Another 28 words (2 lines of text) are included under the topic Early Amfravile Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Amfravile family to the New World and Oceana
+Migration of the Amfravile family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Amfravile, or a variant listed above: Robert Umfravill who landed in America in 1760.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)